 Make sure that the fuel tank cap is properly installed before riding.
+Leaking fuel is a fire hazard.

 Fuel

 Make sure there is sufficient gasoline in the tank.

 Gasoline and gasoline vapors are extremely flammable.
 To avoid fires and explosions and to reduce the risk of injury when refueling, follow these instructions.